Bangabandhu Memorial Museum: 1975–1994

+1994–2020

 Conversion to a museum

 After Sheikh Hasina obtained ownership of the residence, she announced it would be converted into a museum, having had the idea after she was arrested for attending a political program during the 1990 Mass Uprising in Bangladesh.
 Sufia Kamal, Baby Maudud, Gaziul Haque, Pavel Rahman and many others helped convert the house into a museum.
 The museum was inaugurated on 14 August 1994, and it was handed to Bangabandhu Memorial Trust to turn it into a museum on 6 September 1994.
 The trust selected architects Ehsan Khan, Ishtiaque Jahir and Iqbal Habib from an architectural design competition.
 During the conversion, the trust preserved the original structure of the house.
 On 20 August 2011, the museum was extended by building a new six-storey structure adjacent to the house.

 Memorandum of understanding

-The Bangabandhu Memorial Museum signed a memorandum of understanding (MOU) with National Museum, New Delhi, on 17 December 2020 following a virtual summit between India and Bangladesh, aimed at facilitating knowledge-sharing between the two museums on training, the conservation of fabrics and the curation of exhibits.
+The Bangabandhu Memorial Museum signed a memorandum of understanding (MOU) with the National Museum, New Delhi, on 17 December 2020 following a virtual summit between India and Bangladesh, aimed at facilitating knowledge-sharing between the two museums on training, the conservation of fabrics and the curation of exhibits.

 Description

-The ground floor of the house has a drawing room, a reading room and a kitchen.
-The drawing room was used for political discussions and has housed a gallery since the house became a museum.
-On the second floor is Sheikh Hasina's bedroom, and those of Sheikh Rahman, Sheikh Jamal, Sheikh Kamal and Sheikh Rehana.
-Adjacent to Sheikh Rahman's bedroom is a room where he used to watch television and eat meals with his family.
-The museum houses Sheikh Russel's possessions such as balls, aquariums, toys and watches.
-There is also a souvenir shop, which has a virtual section that can guide visitors on a virtual tour of the house.
-This virtual section also has a showcase that contains several important and historical documents.

-The new section of the museum houses the Sheikh Lutfar Rahman and Sheikh Sayera Khatun Gallery', which is after the parents of Bangabandhu.
-There is also a library and a research centre.
-In a room Sheikh Rahman used as a salon where he often meet visitors and guests, a cyclostyle was installed after 7 March 1971 which was used by Sheikh Rahman.
-There is also a personal library, from which he declared the independence of Bangladesh by wireless.
-A telephone in this room was damaged by the Pakistani army firing on 25 March 1971.
-At the entrance to the building is a reception hall on the ground floor that was used for official purposes.
-While other rooms of the museum are open for visitors, Sheikh Hasina's bedroom, store room and waiting room are closed.
+The ground floor of the house had a drawing room, reading room and kitchen.
+The drawing room was used for political discussions, and since the house became a museum, it housed a gallery.
+Going up to the second floor, Sheikh Hasina's bed room was the first one.
+Also on the second floor were the bed rooms of Mujib, Sheikh Jamal, Sheikh Kamal and Sheikh Rehana.
+Adjacent to his bed room was a room where Mujib used to watch television and eat meals with his family.
+The museum housed Sheikh Russel's possessions such as balls, aquariums, toys and watches.
+There was also a souvenir shop.
+It had a virtual section that could guide visitors on a virtual tour of the house.
+This virtual section also had a showcase that contained several important and historical documents.
+The new section of the museum had a gallery named 'Sheikh Lutfar Rahman and Sheikh Sayera Khatun Gallery', after the parents of Bangabandhu.
+There was a library and a research center in the extended part.
+There was a room here which Sheikh Mujib used as a salon where he often meet visitors and guests.
+A cyclostyle was installed here after 7 March 1971 which was used by Mujib.
+There was a personal library room too, from which Bangabandhu declared the independence of Bangladesh by wireless.
+This room with a telephone was damaged by Pakistani army firing on 25 March 1971.
+At the entrance to the building was a reception hall on the ground floor which was used for official purposes.
+While other rooms of the museum were open for visitors, Sheikh Hasina's bed room, store room and waiting room were closed.